natcap/invest.users-guide/source/sediment_retention.rst

  *Sample data set:* \\InVEST\\Base_Data\\Freshwater\\watersheds.shp

-6. **subwatersheds (required)**.
-A shapefile of polygons.
-This is a layer of subwatersheds, contained within the Watersheds (described above), which contribute to the points of interest where water quality will be analyzed.
-See the "Working with the DEM section" for information on creating subwatersheds.
-Due to limitations in ArcMap geoprocessing, the maximum size of a subwatershed that can be used in the Sediment Retention model is approximately the equivalent of 4000x4000 cells, with cell size equal to the smallest cell size of your input layers.
-Note:**This option has been removed for the standalone version of the sediment model**

-7. **Biophysical table (required)**.
+6. **Biophysical table (required)**.
 A table containing model information corresponding to each of the land use classes.
 NOTE: these data are attributes of each LULC class, not each cell in the raster map.

  *Name:* Table names should only have letters, numbers and underscores, no spaces.